paradigma-cl/unreplaceableDigitalID/README.md

 Immutability is an attribute that Blockchain technology offers to world society.
 A transaction, and/or the execution of a smart contract that cannot be altered.

 This attribute of immutability could be transformed in an inscription service applied to different purposes.
 The first example of this type of service is the BNS, and the second NFT inscriptions for art or music work.
 Other examples taken from XCK.app are the business Agreements Inscriptions, payments, and business Deliverables Inscriptions.
 Ordinal inscription is another emerging inscription type stored directly on the Bitcoin blockchain.

+Some of these inscriptions could be considered also as Soulbound tokens (SBTs), enabling non-transferrable cryptoassets, specially for business Agreements, and business Deliverables.

 The Stacks blockchain smart contracts can leverage the usability of the Bitcoin ecosystem, could help manage the inscription process of Ordinals that has started recently.
 An inscription is not sufficient as a solution of being the first doing it.
 It should have management rules, that users abide to, in order to have real meaning, and value.
 The BNS can be used to acquire, manage, and distribute ordinal inscription, as other type of inscription assets, both in the Stacks or Bitcoin ecosystems.